 Function

 The InformationReport service is an unsolicited, non-client/server type service.
-It is requested by a server using SN referencing, upon occurrence of an event, in order to inform the client of the value of one or more DLMS named variables – mapped to COSEM interface object attributes – as though they had been requested by the client.
+It is requested by a server using SN referencing, upon occurrence of an event, in order to inform the client of the value of one or more DLMS® named variables – mapped to COSEM interface object attributes – as though they had been requested by the client.
 It is an unconfirmed service.

-The InformationReport service is specified in IEC 61334-4-41:1996, 10.7 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification of the InformationReport service is reproduced here, together with the extensions made for DLMS/COSEM.
+The InformationReport service is specified in IEC 61334-4-41:1996, 10.7 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification of the InformationReport service is reproduced here, together with the extensions made for DLMS®/COSEM.

 Semantics